-by Rev. James Eaton, Pastor © 2018
+A Sermon by Rev. James Eaton © 2021

-Palm Sunday • March 25, 2018
+Palm Sunday • March 28, 2021

 On this day, the stream of pilgrims walking up the paths is pushed aside by a parade.
-Representing the Son of God, a contingent of Roman soldiers are marching to Jerusalem to enforce the Roman law.
-“Son of God” is one of the names Romans applied to Emperor Tiberius.
-For about fifty years, the Romans had seen their leaders as having a kind of divinity, affirmed by their power.
-Power, in this case, really meant the ability to kill people.
-Get in the way of Rome, violate Roman law, fail to pay your taxes, and the ultimate Roman answer was violence.
-From Persia to Spain, Roman law was built on the threat of Roman swords, Roman crucifixion, Roman slavery.
+But it’s not the one we envision with a palm parade.
+A contingent of Roman soldiers is marching to Jerusalem to enforce the Roman law.
+They are there to proclaim Emperor Tiberius as the Son of God.
+For about fifty years, the Romans had seen their leaders as divinities affirmed by their power.
+Power meant the ability to kill people.
+Get in the way of Rome, violate Roman law, fail to pay your taxes, and the Roman answer was violence.
+From Persia to Spain, Roman law was built on the threat of Roman swords, Roman slavery, Roman crucifixion.

 Jesus came into Jerusalem dragging the world in behind him.
 He’d spent most of his ministry with what the Pharisees regarded as all the wrong people in all the wrong places.
 He’d befriended women of dubious reputations, touched lepers, dined with tax collectors, done favors for despised Roman soldiers, held up Samaritans as heroes even as he turned Pharisees into villains.
 When Jesus entered Jerusalem on that first Palm Sunday, he had all of these folks in tow.[http://yardley.cs.calvin.edu/hoezee/2000/mark11PalmSun.html]

 Now that we have the picture in mind, we come back to the story Mark tells and immediately once again to this donkey.
 What is it about the donkey that’s so important?
-Jesus makes a huge point of giving instructions about it.
+Jesus makes a point of giving instructions about it.
 There’s endless argument: does he know what will happen or has he planned it?
 Does he know the donkey owner?
 Has it been previously rented by some advance disciple?
 What is the deal with the donkey?

 The donkey is a reminder of the hope of God’s covenant.
 The prophet Zechariah had said,